Kejawèn: Islam and kebatinan

 Although the overwhelming majority of the population of Java is nominally Muslim, kejawen, the syncretic Javanese culture, is a strong undercurrent.

-Some Javanese texts relate stories about Syekh Siti Jenar (also known as Syekh Lemah Abang) who had conflicts with Wali Sanga, the nine Islamic scholars in Java, and the Sultanate of Demak.
+Some Javanese texts relate stories about Syekh Siti Jenar (also known as Syekh Lemah Abang) who had conflicts with the Wali Sanga, the nine Islamic scholars in Java, and the Sultanate of Demak.

 With the Islamisation of Java, there emerged a loosely structured society of religious leadership revolving around kyais, Islamic experts possessing various degrees of proficiency in pre-Islamic and Islamic lore, belief, and practice.
 The Kyais are the principal intermediaries between the village masses and the realm of the supernatural.
-However, this very looseness of Kyai's leadership structure has promoted schism.
+However, this very looseness of the Kyai leadership structure has promoted schism.
 There were often sharp divisions between orthodox kyais, who merely instructed in Islamic law, with those who taught mysticism and those who sought reformed Islam with modern scientific concepts.

 As a result, the Javanese recognize two broad streams of religious commitment: (Note: Anthropologist Clifford Geertz made a well-known, though criticised, threefold distinction between abangan, antri and priyayi.
 The priyayi are the descendants of the high class and court members, were gurus taught the Hindu-Buddhist art of inner cultivation, which stayed alive in the interior areas of Java.
 Geertz noticed that the priyayi play a central role in the teaching of kejawen and kebatinan to the abangan.)